Ankarvaishnavi/M1_ProjectGoal_-App-/1. Requirements/README.md

 This scientific calculator is easy to handle and innovative
 #### Weakness
 It does not include trigometric functions, exponents, log and natural log
+#### Opportunities
+We can you scientific operation as well as basic operation.
+The technology is involved marketing

 ## High level requirement
 - Should be able to implement operation